gofiber/docs/api/client.md

 {% endcode %}

 ### Add
-Add adds the given 'key: value' header.
+Add adds the given `key: value` header.
 Multiple headers with the same key may be added with this function.

 {% code title="Signature" %}
 ```go